 Hormone therapy is used to stimulate the development of several follicles in the ovary.
 These are collected as eggs, which are then fertilised in a test-tube ('in vitro') to create several embryos.

-After two to three days in an incubator, at the two to eight cell stage, the embryos are carefully checked using a well-established grading system.
-The best one or two are transferred through the vagina to the uterus, where it is hoped that implantation will occur so that pregnancy can begin.
+After two to five days in an incubator the embryos are carefully checked using a well-established grading system.
+The best one (or insome cases two) are transferred through the vagina to the uterus, where it is hoped that implantation will occur so that pregnancy can begin.

 In some cases, the alternative to embryo transfer on day 2 or 3 is blastocyst culture and transfer.

-However, in IVF as in natural conception, not every embryo implants to become a pregnancy, which is why surplus embryos are sometimes frozen - so that a subsequent transfer might be tried if the first one fails.
+However, in IVF as in natural conception, not every embryo implants to become a pregnancy, which is why surplus embryos are sometimes frozen - so that a subsequent Frozen Embryo Transfer might be tried if the first one fails.

 Find out more about the IVF treatment stages.